 References should be listed chronologically: (Smith 1999, Dunn 2000, Nilsson et al. 2017).
 Publications by the same author(s) in the same year should be listed as 2004a, 2004b, etc. Do not use reference numbering in revised submissions.

 The reference list can be in any format provided that it is complete and references are listed alphabetically on authors' names and chronologically per author.
+Please list all author names of an article; do not abbreviate with et al.

 All references must be complete, containing author names, year of publication, title, journal title using standard abbreviation, volume, first and last page numbers or article number.
 For references to in-press articles include a Digital Object Identifier (DOI) number.
 For references such as theses, software packages and repository data files see the table below.